FerrisChi/FreeTravelPro-RecommendationSystem-CDK/README.md

 **6.** The Event Tracker is used to ingest new data in the recommendation system.

 ## 3 Getting recommendations
-In this scenario, the interaction dataset comprises movie IDs.
-Consequently, the recommendations presented to the user will consist of movie IDs that align most closely with their personal preferences, determined from their historical interactions.
+In this scenario, the interaction dataset comprises attraction IDs.
+Consequently, the recommendations presented to the user will consist of attraction IDs that align most closely with their personal preferences, determined from their historical interactions.

 Remember that you can adapt the solution to the specific needs of your application as long as the requirements of the data dataset are fulfilled.
-Visit the key considerations and best practices section of [this](https://aws.amazon.com/blogs/architecture/architecting-near-real-time-personalized-recommendations-with-amazon-personalize/) post.

 Once the application is fully deployed, you can use the `getRecommendations` API  to retrieve personalized recommendations for a particular user by sending its associated _userID_ from the interactions' dataset.
 Another parameters that is sent is the number of results or recommendations that you need for the particular user as well as the campaign ARN.
 You can find the campaign ARN in the Amazon Personalize console menu.

 For example, the following request will retrieve 5 recommendations for the user whose userId is 429: